BossaGroove/KanColleViewer/README.md

 All credits go to it's original author [Grabacr07](https://github.com/Grabacr07) and branch maintainer [yuyuvn](https://github.com/yuyuvn).

-Basically the code is sync with yuyuvn's branch, but it is not guaranteed for future updates and keep syncing to the original branch.
+~~Basically the code is sync with yuyuvn's branch, but it is not guaranteed for future updates and keep syncing to the original branch.
+Synced with https://github.com/yuyuvn/KanColleViewer~~

-3.8.2r558 Synced with https://github.com/yuyuvn/KanColleViewer 3.8.2r557
+### Note about yuyuvn branch

+As announced by [yuyuvn](https://github.com/yuyuvn/KanColleViewer/releases), he will not maintain his own branch anymore, and this repo's feature and codes will be detached from and will NOT keep in sync with his branch.

 # KanColleViewer! (提督業も忙しい！)